Ipstenu/varnish-http-purge/readme.txt

 == Description ==

+<a href="https://www.varnish-cache.org/">Varnish</a> is a web application accelerator also known as a caching HTTP reverse proxy.
+You install it in front of any server that speaks HTTP and configure it to cache the contents.
+This plugin <em>does not</em> install Varnish for you, nor will it configure Varnish for WordPress.

-Varnish HTTP Purge sends a request to delete (aka flush) the cached data of a page or post every time it it modified.
+The Varnish HTTP Purge plugin sends a request to delete (aka flush) the cached data of a page or post every time it it modified.
 This happens when updating, publishing, commenting on, or deleting an post, and when changing themes.

 In addition, it provides debugging tools to help you determine how effective your site setup is with Varnish.
 In order to provide the most up to date compatibility information, this tool contacts a service hosted on DreamObjects.
 [Public information about this service is available on DreamObjects](https://varnish-http-purge.objects-us-east-1.dream.io/readme.txt).
 The service is <em>ONLY</em> accessed when using the Varnish Debugging tool.

-<a href="https://www.varnish-cache.org/">Varnish</a> is a web application accelerator also known as a caching HTTP reverse proxy.
-You install it in front of any server that speaks HTTP and configure it to cache the contents.
-This plugin <em>does not</em> install Varnish for you, nor will it configure Varnish for WordPress.

 Not all page caches are deleted every time, depending on your Varnish configuration.
 For example, when a post, page, or custom post type is edited, or a new comment is added, <em>only</em> the following pages will purge: